Official: Drilling done, demolition of collapsed condo set

 No one has been rescued alive since the first hours after the June 24 collapse.

+Responding to concerns of missing pets, Levine Cava said she had made it “a priority since Day 1 to do absolutely everything possible to search for every animal.”

+She said Miami-Dade fire rescue team members had conducted three full sweeps of Champlain Towers South, including searching in closets and under beds, but “the latest information we have is that there are no animals remaining in the building.”

-The search at the Surfside building has been suspended since Saturday afternoon so workers could begin the drilling work.
-Jadallah said the suspension was necessary because the drilling could cause the structure to fail, but a family member could be heard calling that news “devastating.”
+The search at the Surfside building has been suspended since Saturday afternoon so workers could begin the drilling work and lay the explosives.
+Jadallah said the suspension was necessary because the drilling could cause the structure to fail, but a family member could be heard calling the delay “devastating.”

 So far, rescuers have recovered the remains of 24 people, with 121 still missing.
 Many others barely escaped.
 The Miami-Dade Police Department on Saturday night added Graciela Cattarossi, 48, and Gonzalo Torre, 81, to the list of those confirmed dead.

-“There’s nobody in charge really talking about stopping this rescue effort,” Surfside Mayor Charles Burkett told CBS’ “Face the Nation.”
-“This rescue effort as far as I’m concerned will go on until everybody is pulled out of that debris.”

-Officials began considering the demolition at Champlain Towers on Thursday when parts of the remaining building shifted, endangering rescuers and prompting a 15-hour suspension in their work.

-Approaching Tropical Storm Elsa added urgency to those plans with forecasts suggesting there could be strong winds in the area by Monday.
+Approaching Tropical Storm Elsa has added urgency to the demolition plans with forecasts suggesting there could be strong winds in the area by Monday.
 The latest forecasts have moved the storm westward, mostly sparing South Florida, but National Hurricane Center meteorologist Robert Molleda said the area could still feel effects.

-“We’re expecting primarily tropical storm force gusts,” Molleda said, referring to gusts above 40 miles per hour.
+“We’re expecting primarily tropical storm force gusts,” Molleda said, referring to gusts above 40 mph (64 kph).

 The method of demolition is called “energetic felling,” which uses small detonation devices and relies on the force of gravity.
 Levine Cava said that should bring the building down in place, containing the collapse to the immediate surroundings.

-State officials said they hired the BG Group, a general contractor based in Delray, Florida, to lead the demolition.
-It was not immediately known how the company was selected.
+State officials said they hired the BG Group, a general contractor based in Delray Beach, Florida, to lead the demolition.
+They did not immediately respond to an inquiry about how the firm was selected, but a contract for the projects calls for the state to pay the company $935,000.

 CDI is “probably one of the best” in the industry, said Steve Schwartz, a member of the National Demolition Association’s board of directors.
 He described the company’s president and owner, Mark Loizeaux, as “cool, calm and collected.”